Matilija Poppy & The Mendocino Art Center

 It’s not so different today.

 Once again the artist community has come together to donate to the Mendocino Art Center.
 With a vision to complete a jewel representing the grounds of Mendocino the “Poppy Project” bloomed.
-The matilija poppy is a regular on campus.
-Plants standing 4-5 feet tall with flowers a good 5 inches in diameter have inspired artist visiting time and time again.
+The Matilija poppy is a regular on campus.
+Plants standing 4-5 feet tall with flowers a good 5 inches in diameter have inspired artists visiting time and time again.